 If pain occurs in the lower back, it is usually due to the lumbar spine located there.
 It consists of the 5 lumbar vertebrae and connects to the thoracic spine above it.
 The lower part of the spine receives the most stress in everyday life because it is, in a sense, the strong base from the torso.
 When you walk and move, the lumbar spine is the part of the back that is most intensively loaded, because it bears the entire weight of the upper body.
 That's why pain here in particular is extremely uncomfortable.
 Lower back pain is often associated with lumbar spine syndrome.

-By the way: The movements that pass from the trunk to the legs are triggered in the lower back, among other things.
-So muscles like the adductors or the iliopsoas (hip flexor) are also involved.
-In the case of pain in the lower back, especially in the hip or groin, these muscle parts should also be included in the search for causes.
+By the wayAmong other things, the lower back triggers the movements that pass from the torso to the legs.
+This means that muscles such as the adductors or the iliopsoas (hip flexors) are also involved.
+If you have pain in the lower back, particularly in the hips or groin, these muscles should also be included in the search for causes.

 Back pain in the lumbar spine: the lumbar syndrome

-Basically, the term lumbar spine syndrome does not refer to a specific disease, but is an umbrella term that describes pain in the lower back - especially pain below the costal arch and above the buttocks.
-For many sufferers, the pain also radiates to the hips and buttocks and further down the legs.
-The causes of pain in the hips and lower back are varied - we have broken down the most common triggers for you.
+Basically, the term lumbar spine syndrome does not refer to a specific disease, but is an umbrella term that describes pain in the lower back - especially pain below the ribcage and above the buttocks.
+For many sufferers, the pain also radiates to the hips and buttocks and further into the legs.
+There are many causes of hip and lower back pain - we have broken down the most common triggers for you.

 Differentiation between specific and non-specific low back pain